tpm2-software/tpm2-pkcs11/docs/INSTALL.md

 Details on building can be found in [BUILDING.md](BUILDING.md).

-After satisfying the dependencies one invoke the regular autotools build process:
+After satisfying the dependencies one invokes the regular autotools build process:
 ```bash
 ./bootstrap
 ./configure